-This is a new feature in X-Particles 4.
-To see how to use it, please see the 'Using Fluid FX' section below.
+To see how to use the Fluid FX object, please see the 'Using Fluid FX' section below.

 The object's interface looks like this:

 For the buttons at the bottom of the interface, please see the 'Common interface elements' page.

 This object is the overall controller of Fluid FX and most of the changes you will want to make are either in the emitter's Fluid Data section or in the Fluid FX Collider tag (current release version only, not the Early Access builds).
 You may not need to change much in this object, but you need to add this object to the scene to use Fluid FX.